 Professor of Energy Engineering and Director of Thermo-Fluids Research Centre at the Department of Mechanical Engineering and Aeronautical, City University of London.
 Fellow of the Institution of Mechanical Engineers, Fellow of the Royal Aeronautical Society.
-Coordinator of the OMSoP project, www.omsop.eu and the SolGATs project funded by InnovateUK and MOST both aim at developing micro gas turbine technology for concentrated solar power, and currently running NextMGT EU training programme.
+Coordinator of the OMSoP project, the SolGATs project funded by InnovateUK and MOST both aim at developing micro gas turbine technology for concentrated solar power, and currently running NextMGT EU training programme.

 Capstone Turbine Corporation.
 Director of Sales for Europe, Russia and CIS.
 Mechanical engineer from the Technical University of Timisoara, Romania, and MBA from the Kellogg Business School in Chicago.
 Several years of experience in international sales and international business development.

 A director in Aurelia Turbine, a Finnish OEM of Micro Gas Turbines with past experience in GE, Calnetix, Capstone and Bowman turbines.
 Tony has excellent track record of value increasing deals with wide international network in field of power generation.

 R&D Program Manager and Principal Engineer at Brayton Energy, an innovative R&D firm dedicated to making meaningful contributions in the field of environmentally responsible, sustainable energy production.
 Project experience includes microturbines, energy storage, concentrating solar power, hybrid electric gas turbine vehicle engines, biomass combustion, and compact heat exchangers (2008 - Present)